Anna's Archive: Nvidia lawsuit

+March 2026 publishers lawsuit

+Following a lawsuit brought in March 2026 by a group of 13 publishers, on 19 May 2026, U.S. District Court for the Southern District of New York issued a default judgment ordering the website to immediately cease copying and distributing millions of files that it had illegally downloaded.
+The publishers were awarded a $19.5 million default judgment, and the judge ordered a global domain takedown.

 Italy

 In January 2024, Italy's national communications agency ordered major internet service providers (ISPs) in the country to block Anna's Archive due to a copyright complaint by the Italian Publishers Association.
 An investigation by the Digital Services Directorate confirmed the presence of copyrighted works on the site and found that some of its servers were likely owned by a Ukrainian hosting provider, but failed to uncover the identity of its operators.

 Netherlands

 In March 2024, the Rotterdam District Court ordered major ISPs in the Netherlands to block Anna's Archive and LibGen due to a request by advocacy group BREIN.
 The order was "dynamic", meaning that if the blocked sites changed domains or IP addresses in the future, ISPs would be obligated to update their blocks.

 United Kingdom

 In December 2024, the UK Publishers Association won an order from the High Court of Justice requiring major ISPs to block Anna's Archive and other copyright-infringing sites, extending a list of sites blocked since 2015 under section 97A of the Copyright, Designs and Patents Act.
 The Association said it identified over one million records of copyrighted books and journal articles on Anna's Archive domains.